 Translational medicine is central to the goal of converting basic discoveries to diagnostic and therapeutic tools that can be harnessed to treat disease and improve human health.
-The field of translational medicine is multidisciplinary, encompassing molecular medicine, intellectual property, financing, regulation, preclinical and clinical trial studies, among others.
-Join us for our first event of a series on translational medicine in collaboration with Eureka Institute of Translational Medicine.
+As such, the field of translational medicine is multidisciplinary, encompassing molecular medicine, intellectual property, financing, regulation, pre-clinical and clinical trial studies, among others.

 6:30-6:40pm Welcome address by Eureka Institute and BCS